Spotchi/notion_processing/README.md

 - **📥 Document Extraction**: Extract raw documents from Notion databases via API
 - **🏷️ AI Classification**: Use LLM to classify documents into project/knowledge categories with sub-categories
-- **📊 Weekly Summaries**: Generate comprehensive weekly reports of processed documents
+- **📊 Weekly Summaries**: Generate comprehensive weekly reports of processed documents with mindset analysis
 - **📈 Interactive Dashboard**: Streamlit-based dashboard for visualizing weekly summaries and trends
 - **🗄️ Supabase Storage**: Store all data and processing results in Supabase (PostgreSQL)
 - **🔄 Pipeline Orchestration**: Modular pipeline design for flexible processing